-What changes can we make if we have reproductive or digestive concerns that are interfering with the quality of life?
+What changes can we make if we have reproductive concerns that are interfering with the quality of life?

 I have found the best place to start is by massaging the belly.
 I know it sounds so simple that most people will just dismiss the idea.
 But I encourage you to experience for yourself the life-changing benefits of this massage.

 Many cultures incorporate abdominal massage into their medicine, such as the Maya who have been using these techniques for thousands of years.
 Most Western massage therapists are afraid to touch the abdomen or the pelvis.
 They are often taught to avoid these areas completely.
 In contrast, Maya healers usually focus their entire treatment on the abdomen.

 The Arvigo Techniques of Maya Abdominal Therapy® are based on the work of Rosita Arvigo and Don Elijio Panti, a traditional Maya healer from Belize.
 This work integrates what she learned during her 13-year apprenticeship with Don Elijio and her own training as a Naprapath, an off-shoot of chiropractic that focuses on the ligaments.